OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

-This document details how to create a circular progress bar using only CSS.
+This document details the creation of a circular progress bar using only CSS.
 No JavaScript is required!
-This leverages the `clip-path` property for a clean and efficient solution.
-We'll be using standard CSS3; no frameworks like Tailwind are necessary.
+This example leverages CSS's `conic-gradient` function for a clean and efficient solution.

 **Description of the Styling:**

-This technique uses a circular SVG element as the base.
-We then use the `clip-path` property applied to a background circle to reveal only a portion of it, representing the progress percentage.
-The styling focuses on creating a visually appealing and easily customizable progress indicator.
+The styling relies on a combination of techniques:

+* **`conic-gradient`:** This function creates a gradient that radiates from the center, allowing us to easily represent a progress circle.
+The percentage value controls the filled portion of the circle.
+* **`mask`:**  A circular mask is used to clip the gradient, ensuring the progress bar remains within a circular shape.
+* **`border-radius`:** This ensures that the container for our progress bar is perfectly circular.

 **Full Code:**